-Development is well underway with the Mine Closure Plan and the optimization of the production of spherical graphite.
-Process flow sheet development and engineering is ongoing.
-Focus continues to communicate, meet, and listen to local communities and will be increasing these efforts now that the ESIA is completed and the impacts are known.
+Work is well underway on the Mine Closure Plan.
+Process flow sheet development and engineering is ongoing at the feasibility level.
+Focus continues to communicate, meet, and listen to local communities and will be increasing these efforts now that the ESIA study is completed and the impacts are known.
+The optimization of the production of spherical graphite is under feasibility study.